DeepInsider/playground-data/README.md

 import plygdata as pg

-# Or, you can 'import' class directly like this:
+# Or, you can 'import' classes and functions directly like this:
 # from plygdata.datahelper import DatasetType
 # from plygdata.dataset import generate
 ```